jaxon-php/jaxon-bootstrap/README.md

-Modal Dialog for Xajax with Twitter Bootstrap
+Modal Dialog for Jaxon with Twitter Bootstrap
 =============================================

-This package implements responsive modal dialog in Xajax applications using Twitter Bootstrap.
+This package implements responsive modal dialog in Jaxon applications using Twitter Bootstrap.

 Features
 --------

-- Enrich the Xajax response with functions to show and hide dialogs.
+- Enrich the Jaxon response with functions to show and hide dialogs.

 The Twitter Bootstrap Js and CSS files shall be loaded into the page prior to using this package.